Quanghihicoder/Websites_Monitoring_System/README.md

 4. CDK version: 2.152.0

 # How to install and run the project
-The source code of the project can be found here:
-Quanghihicoder/Websites_Monitoring_System (github.com)
 1. Clone the project
 2. Change the AWS account number in bin/project3.js in line 8 and 13.
 3. Create access keys for IAM account.
 Run the "aws configure" command to add the credentials.